Let's undestand your products!

 TGA is especially useful to observe the thermal decomposition of materials and provides accurate quantification of the principal ingredients such as plasticisers, polymers, carbon black (CB) and inorganic species.

-TGA Q550 (Thermal Instruments)
+TGA Q550 (Thermal Instruments) | Specifications:

-- Dynamic Mechanical Analysis (DMA)
+Dynamic Mechanical Analysis (DMA)

 Dynamic Mechanical Analysis (DMA) is an indispensable tool for determining the visco-elastic properties of polymeric materials.
 This technique consists of applying the sample to an oscillating stress (or strain) and recording the temperature-dependent visco-elastic properties of the material.